-Gazing a stare to the man who sold the world
+Gazing a stare to the man who sold the world,

-A place where the future is already told
+A place where the future is already told;

-To a being who drinks the spirits of children who already know.
+to a being who drinks the spirits of children who already know.

-We think we are free
+We think we are free!

-Like the crow feasting on death
+Like the crow feasting on death;

-Like a cow grazing in the field
+like a cow grazing in the field,

-Drunk on vivid chartreuse blades of nourished lush.
+drunk on vivid chartreuse blades of nourished lush.

-We think too much
+We think too much;

-We dream of a world free from cupidity
+we dream of a world free from cupidity.

-All we want is a moment of opportunity
+All we want is a moment of opportunity,

-Which can never be too much.
+gorged on feelings of trust which can never be too much.

-Tricked by an offering to be everything of want
+Tricked by an offering to be everything of want.

 Selling souls seemed easy enough

-While entering a world offering way too much.
+while entering a world offering way too much.

-All we can do is pretend.
+all we can do is pretend.

-The universe awaits my return
+The universe awaits my return,

-But what will I look like without no soul?
+but what will I look like without no soul?

 A burden of overwhelming concern.

-Only one man knows,
+Only one man knows

-The man who sold the world.
+the man who sold the world!